algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 ## Glossary

 - **CPP**: C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".
 The language has expanded significantly over time, and modern C++ now has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation.
 It is almost always implemented as a compiled language, and many vendors provide C++ compilers, including the Free Software Foundation, LLVM, Microsoft, Intel, Oracle, and IBM, so it is available on many platforms.

-- **QT**: Qt is a free and open-source widget toolkit for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as Linux, Windows, macOS, Android, or embedded systems with little or no change in the underlying codebase while still being a native application with native capabilities and speed.

 - **Bazel**: Bazel is a build system that is used to build C++ projects.
 It is similar to CMake, but it is more modern and it is easier to use.